nahuef/statsViewer/README.md

 ## The tool & why
 *Stats Viewer* is a tool to help you track performance and improvement over time by making a list **sorted by your most played scenarios** (so you can focus on the bigger picture) with *interactive charts* that shows your max and average scores for each, grouped by day.

-- Using the toolbox in the top right of each chart you can **zoom in** or even **download them as an image** to share on social media.
+- Using the toolbox in the top right of each chart you can **zoom in** and **download them as an image** to share on social media.

+- Hover over datapoints (the dots on the lines) to check the **FOV and sensibility you used to get highscores** and figure out what worked best for you in the past.

 - Toggle `max scores` and `average scores` lines by clicking on the legend at the top of the chart.

 - Quickly go to a specific scenario by using the browser's search function (`ctrl + f` default in most browsers).

+## Online sample
+Not hyped yet?!

+Check out [this sample](https://nahuef.github.io/statsViewer/) before you download and run the tool to see if it would add value to your training and performance tracking.

 ## How does it work?
 The application will process the files in the `stats` folder to generate a list with a chart per scenario, and output `StatsViewer.html` file with the data in the same directory as the tool's executable `statsViewer.exe`.